Cloud Computing

 In Summary

-Creating your own virtual private server (VPS) is an amazing way to control your web server environment.
+Creating your virtual private server (VPS) is an amazing way to control your web server environment.
 I wouldn't have it any other way.
-You can do so much more on your own server, like adding ClamAV for basic file protection, enhancing Nginx with modules like Brotli, PageSpeed, and so many more.
+You can do much more on your server, like adding ClamAV for basic file protection and enhancing Nginx with Let's Encrypt SSL and modules such as Brotli, PageSpeed, and many more.